Michael09011/Web-Board/README.md

-# 🚀 Web5 - Spring Boot Web Application Sample
+# 🚀 Web-Board

-**Web5** is a comprehensive Spring Boot-based web application sample project.
+**Web-Board** is a comprehensive Spring Boot-based web application sample project.
 It serves as a robust baseline for modern web development, utilizing Server-Side Rendering (SSR) with Thymeleaf and providing essential modules for Member Management, Boards, and Notices.

 ---